dominikjung42/AIAlgorithmsAndApplications/README.md

 2 | Artifical Intelligence and Information Systems
 3 | Artificial Intelligence Toolbox
 4 | Data and Knowledge Engineering
-5 | Fundamental Algorithms and Concepts
+5 | Knowledge Representation - Fundamental Algorithms and Concepts
-6 | Summary: Foundations of Artificial Intelligence
+6 | Machine Learning - Fundamental Algorithms and Concepts
-7 | Advanced Algorithms and Concepts
+7 | Model Optimization and Selection
 8 | Artifical Intelligence on Big Data
-9 | Fundamentals of Artificial Neural Networks
+9 | Artificial Neural Networks and Deepl Learning
-10 | Advanced Concepts of Artificial Neural Networks 11 | Stochastic Modeling and Optimization
+10 | Stochastic Modeling and Optimization
-12 | Conclusion: Building AI-based Information Systems
+11 | Building Productive AI-based Information Systems

 For each unit, you can find the accompanying material in the different folder of this repository.
 The best practice is that you clone this git repository (for more information see the slides of the first lecture)!